The Different Types Of HRT

 Compounded hormones placed under the skin with a very small incision.
 They can contain multiple hormones at once and are roughly the size of a grain of rice.
 They stay in place for three months.

-• Pros: “Set it and forget it” strategies are very appealing, especially without the variables that may come with creams, oral, and troches.
+- Pros: “Set it and forget it” strategies are very appealing, especially without the variables that may come with creams, oral, and troches.

-• Cons: Once it is set, you cannot remove it.
+- Cons: Once it is set, you cannot remove it.
 If you have side effects, you must wait until it naturally dissolves.

 Additional Treatment Tips:

-Know Your Practitioner’s Certifications
+Know Your Doctor’s Certifications

-The process of finding a great Functional Medicine Practitioner can be hard to navigate.
+The process of finding a great Functional Medicine Doctor can be hard to navigate.
 There is a stark difference between someone who took a class (could be online, an afternoon or a weekend) and a professional with years of proper education and certifications.
 There are two main certifications that can help indicate a strong provider: the Institute For Functional Medicine (IFM) and the American Academy of Anti-Aging (A4M).

 Know What To Look For During Treatment

-Make sure your hormone levels are being tested correctly and regularly by your practitioner.
+Make sure your hormone levels are being tested correctly and regularly by your provider.
 There are multiple ways to test hormones (blood, urine, saliva) and we test differently based on how you are taking your hormones.
 It is important to monitor your levels as well as how your body breaks down hormones.
 Without getting this consistent insight, it because difficult to discern what is effective and what is not working.

 Be Your Own Advocate